Home > Blog > Smart Trainer Calibration: Hot and Cold

 Since each bike set-up is different, each bike needs to be calibrated with a smart wheel-on trainer to ensure the best possible accuracy.
 This is because no two bike set-ups are the same as each uses different tires, rims and recommended tire pressures, all of which play a role in dictating the rolling resistance measured by the trainer.

 It’s this varied rolling resistance that the roll-down calibration is measuring and accounting for when calculating power readings, or wattage.
 Since rolling resistance can change from session-to-session, or even within the same ride, we recommend performing a calibration as frequently as you wish to keep your power numbers as accurate as possible.

 You may notice that this recommended calibration protocol is for wheel-on smart trainers only.
-This is because direct drive smart trainers do not need to be calibrated as often as wheel-on trainers, as there is no tire-to-roller interface.
+This is because direct drive smart trainers, like the Saris H3, CycleOps H2 and Hammer, do not need to be calibrated as often as wheel-on trainers, as there is no tire-to-roller interface.
 The direct drive design reduces the variability in rolling resistance from ride-to-ride.

 When it comes to calibration your wheel-on smart bike trainer, there are two ways to go about this important process.

 Traditionally calibrating a smart trainer is done at the beginning of a ride.
 This calibration often happens prior to when the trainer and bike are "warmed-up."
 When performing a calibration before the bike and trainer are warm, the cold calibration will be unable to account for the decrease in rolling resistance from the start of the ride when the equipment is cold to when it’s been warmed-up.

 With this variance in equipment temperature, the rider may not be experiencing peak accuracy from their smart trainer.
 The old way of accounting for this was to ensure that a warm-up was done on the trainer before performing the calibration, and then begin the ride/workout.

 2) Hot Calibration